natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/variable_unpacking.rst

                                      ^
     SyntaxError: two starred expressions in assignment

-This variable may not only be at the end of the expression:
+This variable may not only be at the end of expression:

 .. code:: python